 For Native American adults, a guardianship proceeding is often brought into tribal court instead of state court.
-Many Indian Tribes have their own guardianship codes and court requirements.
-Before deciding whether to file a guardianship involving a Native American person in tribal court or state court, contact the tribe or a lawyer who regularly appears in the tribal court.
+Many Native American Tribes have their own guardianship codes and court requirements.
+Before deciding whether to file a guardianship involving a Native American person in tribal court or state court, contact the tribe or a lawyer who regularly appears in the tribal court to understand the specific requirements.
+Tribal courts have jurisdiction over guardianship cases involving Native American individuals residing on tribal lands or who are wards of the tribal court.